shnikola/til/philosophy/zivot.md

 ### Društveni poredak

-Peterson smatra da svatko ima u sebi ima kapacitet da postane nacistički zločinac, ali postavlja pitanje što uzrokuje takav razvoj događaja?
+Peterson smatra da svatko u sebi ima kapacitet da postane nacistički zločinac, ali postavlja pitanje što uzrokuje takav razvoj događaja?
 Njegov odgovor je da su anarhija i kaos gori za čovječanstvo od strašne i nezamislive okrutnosti, i da je zato evolucija odgurala društvo u smjeru u kojem uvijek bira okrutnost ispred kaosa.
 Pitanje je kako spriječiti da do takvog izbora  uopće dođe.

 Način da spriječiš bullying u školskom dvorištu je da učitelj bude prisutan i kažnjava bullyje.
 Prema Petersonu, kaos (nepostojanje učitelja) prirodno evoluira u primitivni red (bullying).
 Ne možeš popraviti primitivni red tako što ćeš ga ukloniti, jer će samo biti zamijenjen drugim (ako bullyja pregazi auto, netko drugi će postati novi bully).
 Da bi popravili situaciju, moram uspostaviti bolji red (nadzor učitelja, koji su vezani društvenim zakonima, koji su se razvijali stoljećima).

-### Trans aktivizam i zamjenice

-Peterson tvrdi da nema ništa protiv korištenja zamjenice koju sugovornik preferira, dok god je taj dogovor postignut u dobroj volji između njih dvoje.
-Ono čemu se protivi je da zakon propisuje kako se kome treba obraćati, pogotovo ako se radi o nedavno stvorenim zamjenicama ("xe" i "xer") koje tek mali dio trans populacije koristi.
-Prema njemu, dizanje frke oko zamjenica su političke igre moći koje samo koriste trans pokret kako bi ostvarili druge ciljeve.

-S druge strane, zakon koji je Peterson napao nigdje nije izričito tjerao ikoga da koristi neke zamjenice, već govori o izbjegavanju zlostavljanja trans osoba namjerno ih nazivajući pogrešnim imenom.

 ## C.S.
 Lewis - The Great Divorce

 Lewis believes that Hell is a choice.
 On the literal level, it’s a choice not to accept God.
 But on a more metaphorical level, it’s a choice to avoid facing a difficult reality by ensconcing yourself in narratives of victimhood and pride.
 You start with some problem – maybe your career is stuck.
 You could try to figure out what your weaknesses are and how to improve – but that would require an admission of failure and a difficult commitment.
 You could change companies or change fields until you found a position that better suited your talents – but that would require a difficult leap into the unknown.
 So instead you complain to yourself about your sucky boss, who is too dull and self-absorbed to realize how much potential you have.
 You think “I’m too good for this company anyway”.
 You think “Why would I want to go into a better job, that’s just the rat race, good thing I’m not the sort of scumbag who’s obsessed with financial success.”
 When your friends and family members try to point out that you’re getting really bitter and sabotaging your own prospects, you dismiss them as tools of the corrupt system.
 Finally you reach the point where you hate everybody – and also, if someone handed you a promotion on a silver platter, you would knock it aside just to spite them.

 …except a thousand times more subtle than this, and reaching into every corner of life, and so omnipresent that avoiding it may be *the* key life skill